eirikgr/SUSYPheno/README.md

 export SUSYPHENO_PATH=$PWD
 export PATH=$PATH:$SUSYPHENO_PATH/bin
 ```
+If you want to enable plotting you would also need to have ROOT installed ([ROOT Download Page](https://root.cern.ch/downloading-root))
 ## How to run the program
 In order to do the plotting you will need ROOT (see [ROOT Download Page](https://root.cern.ch/downloading-root) on how to install root).
 You can continue to do the parameter scans, but the plotting will not work if ROOT is not installed.